What Is a Comet? All About The Cosmic “Dirty Snowballs”

 How rare is seeing a comet?

-Fainter comets can be observed several times a year with binoculars and telescopes.
+Fainter comets can often be observed several times a year with binoculars and telescopes.
 Visit our list of upcoming comets to learn what comets can be seen in the sky soon!

 Naked-eye comet: how bright should it be?